Sky Cries Mary

 Sky Cries Mary is an American psychedelic rock/trance musical group from Seattle, Washington, formed in the late 1980s by Roderick Wolgamott.

 Early band influences included European industrial music bands such as Einstürzende Neubauten, Coil, and Test Department, and 1970s glam/punk artists including Lou Reed, Iggy Pop, and David Bowie.

 Notable band alumni include Jon Auer and Ken Stringfellow of The Posies, vocalist Anisa Romero, Michael Cozzi of Shriekback, Jon ‘Juano’ Davison (later of Yes and Glass Hammer), Ron Nine (Love Battery) on guitar, Kurt Danielson (TAD on bass) and Gordon Raphael (producer for The Strokes).

 In 2018, guitarists Jack Endino and Kevin Whitworth, alongside bassist Curt Eckman and vocalist Debra Reese were invited to join the group.

 They have performed live several times in the Pacific Northwest, notably at Seattle Hempfest (2019).

-The most recent lineup recorded and released three studio albums on Trail Records.
-The newest release, Wandering in the Vastness is available digitally, or on CD.
-A vinyl pressing is expected in 2022.
+The most recent lineup recorded and released three studio albums on Trail Records:

+In 2021 "Wandering in the Vastness" was released digitally and on CD by Trail Records.
+A vinyl pressing followed in 2022.

+In 2022 Trail Records also released a vinyl pressing of "Secrets of a Red Planet".